glennmatlin/FIFE_manuscript/wopr/main.typ

 c2 the scoping of the open ended fully creative game space and highlighting the importance of the emerging area c3 we highlight problems, research directions, provide information and resources, etc.

-= Related Work
+mention claims in contributions

+and ontology new is contribution

-== Background
+= Background
 // Riedl says we might neeed background and definitions as separate, and not in related works. signposting is ok. one option to keep this in related work is to present and cite all the terminology used by others and why we use and extend it. we also would present things here we disagree with etc but we are likely in the former category so we just need to communicate what we do. communicate these sections in terms of related works rather than WE DEFINE. we would want to place our diffs at the end. we should use this section to lay down what others say and really adopt and lay it on them. this is the section for all the others
-=== wargame
+== wargames
-We define “wargame” as “a multi-faceted depiction of conflict with one or more parties in which the participants' decisions influence the future outcomes of events” [5, 12, 28].
+The community defines “wargame” as “a multi-faceted depiction of conflict with one or more parties in which the participants' decisions influence the future outcomes of events” [5, 12, 28].
 For this research, we adopt the following definition of wargames:
 + Ongoing conflict from opposing interests or needs occurring inside of a …
 + Synthetic environment created to enable agent choice and behavior where …
 + Agents will make decisions and experience the consequences of the results and …
 + Use reasoning, analysis, and planning to engage in strategic thinking while taking into consideration information on other agents and the environment.
 [2, 11, 20, 33].
 For our purposes, we adopt The RAND Corporation’s definition of “Artificial Intelligence” (AI) as “the use of computers to carry out tasks that previously required human intelligence” [31, 37].

-=== serious game
+== serious game
-#lorem(25)
+[[Riedl change starts]] in order to avoid someone jumping down throat about serious games as tutoring games we should introduce a term or use an adjective to specialize it to wargames or social decision making. decision making is important here. drawing inference wont be enough. we want to specifically avoid the aspect of 'serious games' that are educational ie chess is serious game for toddlers so serious is relative to the human. we have to define the usage itself ie decision making for social decisions policy etc define it sepcifically be defensive [[Reidl change ends]]

-=== Creative vs Analytical
+== Creative vs Analytical
 [original text]
 Current wargaming approaches rely heavily on human subject-matter experts (SMEs) for scenario development, player actions, and adjudication[11, 12].
 One of the most useful types of exercises is a predominantly human-driven process with qualitative “seminar-style” games, which value argumentation and open-ended decision-making.\

+[[Riedl proposed change starts]] I think it would helpful and important to mention the concept of input/output spaces and how they are semantically different. [[change ends]]\

 [[isaac proposed changes]]
-Current wargaming approaches could often be divided into two types: human-computer wargames (like in military wargames) and strict rule based war games (such as board games like Diplomacy).
+Current wargaming approaches could often be divided into two types: human-computer wargames (like in military wargames) and strict rule based war games (such as board games like Diplomacy).\

 Human-computer wargames rely heavily on human subject-matter experts (SMEs) for scenario development, player actions, and adjudication[11, 12].
 One of the most useful types of exercises is a predominantly human-driven process with qualitative “seminar-style” games, which value argumentation and open-ended decision-making.\